 Now for a fun fact.
 From 1897 to 1929, the Mounds State Park was an amusement park, and its organizers exploited the historic mounds to drive up their own ticket sales.
 Apparently, people would drive model T-Fords around the top of the Great Mound!
 On the bright side, the presence of an amusement park helped protect the precious earthworks that otherwise would’ve been razed to build houses, roads, or shopping malls.

 Trail by the lake

 The Hovey Lake-Klein archeological site in Mount Vernon is another fascinating place to explore.
 It features remains of a prehistoric Mississippian culture village dated to be from 1400-1650 CE.
-The site is spread across 30 acres with one-room houses arranged around a central plaza.
-Archeologists, who have been studying the site since 1970s, have also found evidence of storage facilities, gardens and cemeteries.
-This Hovey lake village is supposed to have been abandoned around 17th century probably due to warfare with other tribes and due to diseases brought in by European settlers.
+The site is spread across 30 acres, with one-room houses arranged around a central plaza.
+Archeologists, who have been studying the site since the 1970s, have also found evidence of storage facilities, gardens, and cemeteries.
+This Hovey lake village is supposed to have been abandoned around the 17th century, probably due to warfare with other tribes and diseases brought in by European settlers.

 Game to see

 Even if you don’t get to see the remains of excavations and other investigative work by scholars due to the ongoing pandemic, the surrounding Hovey lake is worth a visit for its varied wildlife sightings.
 Hovey Lake Fish and Wildlife is nestled in the Ohio River and Wabash River floodplains.
 The area has a 1,400-acre lake, marshes, sloughs, and hardwood forests with hunting and fishing opportunities.

 Another fun fact.
 This historically and ecologically rich land was designated as ‘swampland’ and was in the hands of a canal company, and later with one Charles Hovey, from whom the Indiana department of natural resources acquired it.
 So, check with the department before you plan fishing trips.